-There are also some councillors who are GMPF members, although they must now stop contributing at the end of their current terms of office.
+There are also some councillors who are GMPF members, although they have all now stopped contributing, as a result of a change in the Regulations.
 A list of employers who contribute to GMPF can be found later in this report.

 The LGPS is a defined benefit scheme.
-Membership built up prior to 1 April 2014 is known as final salary, whereby someone's membership of the LGPS together with their pay on or near retirement is used to work out their pension benefits.
+Benefits up to 31 March 2014 are worked out on a final salary basis, whereby membership up to that date, and pay on or near retirement is used to work out members' pension benefits.

-For membership from 1 April 2014 onwards, pension benefits are based on pension build up, which is also called career averaging.
-In the Scheme's standard section this builds up a pension of 1/49th of pay per year of membership.
-Members can join the 50/50 section of the LGPS, whereby they pay 50% of the standard contribution, and instead build up 50% of the standard pension for themselves.
+Benefits from 1 April 2014 are worked out on a career average basis (sometimes known as a pension build up).
+Members who have chosen to be in the standard section of the career average scheme build up a pension of 1/49th of their pay each year.
+These benefits are then rolled forward each year, and adjusted in line with CPI.
+Alternatively, members can opt for the 50/50 section of the career average scheme, whereby they pay 50% of the standard contribution, and in return build up 50% of the standard pension for themselves.